Switching health insurance is one of the easiest ways to save money and improve your healthcare experience in Germany.

 Tip: We wrote a guide on Germany’s best public insurance companies.

-Once you’ve chosen a provider, apply for membership through the page below.
+Once you’ve chosen a provider, apply for membership.

 Just fill out the form—we’ll take care of the rest.